devtlv/Python-S19/Notebooks/Python/OOP Intermediate.md

 ### Instance Methods
 Instance methods are defined inside a class and are used to define a function that belongs to a class.
-For example, in real life, the "bark" function belongs to "Dog" class.
+For example, in real life, the "bark" function belongs t, Dog" class.
 Instance methods can be used to perform operations with the attributes, or to get the contents of an instance, and many other things.

 To define a method, just use the `def` keyword inside the class, like we were doing with the `__init__` method.
 All instance methods need to receive `self` as first argument, this allow us to play with the object inside the method.